isabella-helliwell/MechaCar_Statistical_Analysis/README.md

 more fuel efficient models, as the consumers are becoming more demanding in term of efficiency and environment.
 For this statistical test design, we want to see how MechaCar is performing with respect to other car manufacturing companies.
 Below is a general overview of the metric data that can be tested to either confirm a NULL Hypothesis, or not.
 We can test any of the variables against cost.
-We can test multiple varaibles and reject them/or not based on the p-value vs _alpha_ to get a better understanding to the differet variables effect on the
+We can test multiple varaibles and reject them/or not based on the <b>p-value vs _&alpha;_ </b> to get a better understanding of the effect of the differet variables on the MechaCar cost.
-MechaCar cost.

 Output 10.